Lincoln mayor unveils gun safety steps, backs two ordinances under consideration by City Council

 Representatives of a gun range and a gun control group both praised the steps announced Thursday, but had mixed views about the proposed ordinances.

-Brenden Rageth, a manager at Big Shots gun range in Lincoln, said the store already stresses gun safety with its customers, and has helped produce public service announcements with anti-suicide groups about safe storage of guns.
+Brenden Rageth, a manager of Big Shots gun range in Lincoln, said the store already stresses gun safety with its customers and has helped produce public service announcements with anti-suicide groups about safe storage of guns.

-However, Rageth said the proposed ordinances would be hard to enforce and would tend to punish victims of crime, who had guns stolen.
-He added that he doesn't know a gun owner who doesn't report the theft of their firearms.
+However, Rageth said the proposed ordinances would be hard to enforce and would tend to punish victims of crime who had guns stolen.
+He added that he doesn’t know a gun owner who doesn’t report the theft of firearms.

-Amanda Gailey, the president of Nebraskans Against Gun Violence, applauded the steps taken Thursday as "very positive first steps."
-But Gailey said that she's hoping the Lincoln City Council takes additional steps that require guns stored at home to be locked away so that children and others who are unauthorized cannot access them.
+Amanda Gailey, the president of Nebraskans Against Gun Violence, applauded the steps taken Thursday as “very positive first steps.”
+But Gailey said she’s hoping that the Lincoln City Council will take additional steps that require guns stored at home to be locked away so children and others who are unauthorized cannot access them.

 The majority of school shooters, she said, obtain guns from homes, adding that locking away guns is also an effective suicide prevention strategy.